 - E-commerce is the fastest growing segment of the Internet.
 Many students have participated in at least one type of e-commerce activity.
 For example:

 - Online banking

 - Online stock trading

 - Online shopping

-- Discuss and review the following Web auction sites:
+- Discuss and review Web auction sites:

-- Amazon

-- WeBidz

-- eBay

-- Overstock

-- o Security
+- Security

 - Digital cash is the Internet's equivalent to traditional cash

+- Digital wallet resides on a smartphone and contains an individual's mailing address, credit card as well as other information typically required to make an online purchase.

-- See Figure 2-23 for a list of digital cash providers
+- See Figure 2-18 for a list of digital cash providers